 Figure 8 shows some results for sentence final particles (α = 0.1, β = 0, p = 0.5, Nagents = 10, comparing 20 conversations of 1 turn with 2 conversations of 10 turns).
 The model without turn taking constraints predicts that languages are similarly likely to have initial or final sentences regardless of verb position.
-However, with the constraint we see two things: Initial particles are more likely than final particles for verb initial languages, and that, for verb final languages, final particles are proportionately more likely.
+However, with the constraint we see two things.
+Initial particles are more likely than final particles for verb initial languages, and final particles are proportionately more likely for verb final languages.
 That is, if a language happens to settle on verb final structures, it is also more likely to develop sentence final particles.
-This prediction also matches the real data quite well (data from position of polar question particles, Dryer, 2013b, see SI).
+This prediction also matches the real data quite well (data from position of polar question particles, Dryer, 2013b, see figure 8 and SI).
 Interestingly, it also predicts that verb final languages should be less likely to have particles at all.
+The explanation may be the following.
+If the first turn in the conversation places the verb later (the first turn push), the second turn now has two options to mediate the pressure: either move the verb further back or add an initial particle to the 2nd turn.
+Therefore, languages are more likely to gain initial particles than final particles.
+However, since SOV order is more robust to the turn taking pressures and a more stable state in general and, it is less likely to transition to using a particle at all.

 However, this result was not robust to changes in parameters.
 The fit to the data was better when noise level was low, and in addition the inclusion of a question particle in a buffer zone had a big effect.
 This is a reasonable result, given that the first model predicted that the processing cost declines rapidly as the verb moves away from the crunch zone.
 Outside of a narrow window around the parameters above, the predictions range from no effect to the opposite of the effect we see in the data (final particles more likely for verb-final languages).
 This suggests that the use of particles to buffer interactive language use emerges only under specific conditions.

-Figure 8: Distribution of word order types and the presence of absence of sentence particles.
+Figure 8: Distribution of word order types and the presence of absence or sentence particles in a model with: (Left) no turn taking constraints (Nconversations=20, Nturns=1, Nagents = 10, α = 0.1, β = 0, p = 0.5); (Middle) with turn taking constraints (Nconversations=2, Nturns=10); and (Right) the distribution in real languages (Dryer, 2013b).

 5 Discussion